balmorelcommunity/Balmorel/README.md

     b.
 Keep the base scenario identical to the current master and apply all changes to the 'changes' scenario

-4. Run the [test script](base/auxils/master_merge_tests/merge_tests.ipynb) and make sure that the model stays feasible and that you verify the changes
+4. Run the [test script](base/auxils/master_merge_tests/merge_tests.ipynb), make sure that the model stays feasible and that the results make sense
+5. Consider critically if the tests performed in 4. is enough to verify and validate the changes made
-5. Make a pull request and report the changes made with the KPI outputs from the tests in 4. in ... (todo: check where it makes sense to put these descriptions, as simple as possible)
+6. Make a pull request with the changes and report them in general terms, including the KPI outputs from the tests in 4. in ... (todo: check where it makes sense to put these descriptions, as simple as possible)